 NQS allows Tanium to interoperate with network access control technologies, including Cisco ® Identity Service Engine (ISE), via pxGrid.
 Through integration with Tanium’s core platform and product modules, users can enact network isolation policies against any device, review audit records of prior quarantine actions, and remove quarantines as appropriate.

 NQS provides a powerful policy enforcement capability that allows any endpoint attribute to trigger a network quarantine enforced by Cisco ISE.
 Tanium’s broad visibility into asset information, compliance, vulnerabilities, configuration and threats can be the basis of rules, such as:

 Several Tanium modules, including Discover, Comply, Patch and Threat Response, can all support NQS use-cases.
 Customers can also define their own customizable use-cases using the Tanium platform’s content authoring capabilities.

 When Tanium identifies a rule violation, NQS can be configured to either automatically enforce a quarantine, or to issue a notification and queue the action for administrator approval.
 Administrators can easily review pending quarantines along with the impacted assets and the rule that was triggered.

-This dynamic capability can also be applied to the individual users or systems that are being targeted.
-For example, an administrator might opt to restrict a remote user to remediation access if they are missing a number of critical patches, instead of just restricting a business critical user to intranet-only access.
+This dynamic capability can also be applied to individual users or systems that are being targeted.
+For example, an administrator might opt to restrict a remote user to remediation access if they are missing a number of critical patches, instead of just restricting a business-critical user to intranet-only access.
 This allows organizations to maintain business operations while still controlling network access.

 The Automated Rules section of NQS lists all of the defined rules, whether they are active or disabled, and whether they have violations pending approval.